 Since his return to North Macedonia in 2018, Vasil has released 3 highly successful singles: Gjerdan (Necklace), Patuvam (Travelling) and Mojata Ulica (My Street).

-Where did North Macedonia come in last year’s Eurovision?
+Where did North Macedonia come in 2019’s Eurovision?

 The Balkan country participated in the 2019 Eurovision Song Contest in Tel Aviv, Israel with the song Proud.